ACM40960/project-20211696/README.md

 </div>

 The results on the brand completely new test dataset are 77.75% accuracy and a loss of 0.4548, which means this model will help us to identify cats and dogs in a reliable way.

+## Additional Statements
+ More details can be viewed in [project](https://github.com/ACM40960/project-20211696/blob/main/Final%20Report.pdf), please refer to the code details, the total time of the code run is about one hour.

+ Thanks for your reading!